Do Go On - 536 - FedEx Flight 705

 Wow.

-Soon they're going 500 miles per hour.
+Soon they were going 500 miles per hour.

 What's that in case?